FEDERAL GOVERNMENT CONSULTING FIRM

 Department of Defense Experience

-- The SCP team has supported military agencies for more than eight years, providing comprehensive, customized training support for numerous branches of the U.S. Department of the Navy
+- The SCP team has supported military agencies for more than a decade, providing comprehensive, customized training support for numerous branches of the U.S. Department of the Navy

 - SCP provided teambuilding and training for Department of Homeland Security and strategic planning for the Coast Guard.

-- SCP consultants are currently supporting the Deputy Assistant Secretary of the Navy in both its Safety and Sustainment Divisions (formerly Expeditionary Logistics Management (ELM)).
+- SCP consultants supported the Deputy Assistant Secretary of the Navy in both its Safety and Sustainment Divisions (formerly Expeditionary Logistics Management (ELM)).

-- SCP provides operations support for the U.S. Army at Fort Dix, running their training and lodging center.
+- SCP provided operations support for the U.S. Army at Fort Dix, running their training and lodging center.